 As we get closer and closer to a cashless world, eBanking has become a common occurrence.
 Just ask yourself when was the last time you paid your friend pack with cash or actually wrote out a check?
 It’s probably been quite some time since we have the internet and mobile devices to handle a majority of our banking needs.

-Find online banks that skip the fees.
+Find online banks that skip the fees to save money online.

 Brick-and-mortar banks have been known to have a laundry list of fees.
 Some fees you’re probably familiar with, such as monthly or annual maintenance fee and a minimum balance.
 But, there are also annoying fees that you’re not as aware of, such as paper statement and human teller fees.